RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: SMBH orbital decay

 where $V_{200}^2 = G M_{200} / R_{200}$ is the squared virial velocity, and we have adopted $M_{200} \approx 3 \times 10^{12}~{\rm M}_{\sun}$ and $M_{\rm BH} \approx 10^{8}~{\rm M}_{\sun}$.
 The detailed results are summarized in Table~\ref{tab:dyn_fri}.

 In most runs, except for DD-11-G5 CoolStarKinAGN and EE-11-G5 CoolStarNoAGN, the gas density is significantly lower than the stellar density and the SMBH motion is subsonic (i.e. $\mathcal{M} \sim 0.4$), therefore the stellar dynamical friction dominates over the gaseous one.
 In DD-11-G5 CoolStarKinAGN, even though the SMBH moves in the supersonic regime ($\mathcal{M} \sim 1.7$), the stellar density is much higher than the gas density, leading to the dominance of stellar dynamical friction.
 Interestingly, in EE-11-G5 CoolStarNoAGN, due to weak stellar feedback and the absence of AGN feedback, the central gas density becomes comparable to the stellar density.
 Furthermore, the SMBH moves in the supersonic regime, resulting in the dominance of gas dynamical friction.
+Note that we have performed a similar analysis in later snapshots (with $\Delta d_{\rm BH} \sim 5$--$10$ pc), and the results are qualitatively similar.

 From these comparisons, we can conclude that when AGN feedback is included, the gas density around the SMBHs is drastically reduced, resulting in a decrease in gas dynamical friction on the SMBHs.
 Consequently, stellar dynamical friction becomes the dominant force affecting the SMBH motion.
 Importantly, this conclusion is applicable to both the thermal and kinetic AGN feedback implementations.